-Answered By: Teaching & Learning
+Answered By: Learning Engagement

 What is Peer-Reviewed?
 Libraries subscribe to various types of periodicals, such as scholarly (some of which may be peer-reviewed, blind peer-reviewed, editorial review) popular, or trade publications.
 Choosing which to use depends on your topic, the type of writing you are doing, your assignment, and the sources your professor wants you to use.
 Some library databases offer the option to limit to "Peer Reviewed".
 If you're not sure if a journal is considered peer-reviewed, check Ulrich's by looking up the title of the journal.